 HASL has board thickness up to 200 mils.
 Because the process is dependent on the board technology, plates may be slower during electric conductions.
 Also, it is challenging to maintain hole-size tolerance along the plated edges.

-ENIG’s plate has a typical thickness of 5-15 in minimum gold, which makes it easy to solder.
+ENIG’s plate has a typical thickness of 5-15 in minimum gold, making it easy to solder.
 It, therefore, makes it a good connecter for electricity.
 Also, it has excellent wear resistance for surface rotary switches during on-off contacts and edge connectors.

 (A conveyer belt with HASL finished PCBs)